Ideas

 Four things.
 Some small, one that’s been keeping me up.

-Languages
+Languages — shipped

-We’re adding Spanish, French, Portuguese, German, Mandarin, Russian — and a few more.
-The app will detect what language your phone is set to and switch automatically.
+We shipped this in April.
+The album now supports ten languages: English, Spanish, French, Italian, Portuguese, German, Russian, Japanese, Simplified Chinese, and Thai.
+It detects what language your phone is set to and switches automatically.
 No settings menu, no flag to tap.
 It just reads your phone and adjusts.
-That’s how it should work.

 Fonts